Cairns City: History

 Cairns City (CBD) is situated in the Yidinji traditional Aboriginal country.

 Cairns State School opened on 19 August 1878.
 In 1914, the school was split into two separate schools, Cairns Boys State School and Cairns Girls and Infants State School.
 In 1943, the Girls and Boys schools were amalgamated to create Cairns Central State School, with the Infants school renamed Cairns Central State Infants School.
 In 1961, the Infants school was merged back into Cairns Central State School.
 It closed on 16 December 1994.
 The school was on the block surrounded by Abbott Street, Alpin Street, Lake Street and Florence Street (16.9192°S 145.7743°E).

 St Monica's Catholic College was established in 1890 by the Sisters of Mercy.

 Cairns Weekly Penny Savings Bank opened in Cairns City on 22 April 1899.

 The name Cairns honours William Cairns, the Governor of Queensland from 1875 to 1877.
 The suburb was officially named Cairns City on 1 September 1973 by the Queensland Place Names Board.

 On 20 April 1916, the Cane Beetles March commenced at Mooliba (now Mirriwinni).
 It was a snowball march to recruit men into the Australian Imperial Force during World War I at a time when enthusiasm to enlist had waned after the loss of life in the Gallipoli campaign.
 The march began at Mooliba with 4 men, passing through Babinda, Aloomba, Gordonvale, and Edmonton, and ending in Cairns 60 kilometers later with 29 recruits.

+St John the Evangelist Anglican Church was dedicated and opened on Sunday 23 January 1927 by Archdeacon Robert Moline.

 Cairns Baptist Church at 142 Lake Street was officially opened on Saturday 4 July 1936 by Reverend Ralph Sayce (General Secretary of the Queensland Baptist Union).
 The church was built from timber, but had four concrete buttresses to provide strength in the event of a cyclone.
 The architect was George Trotter.
 A manse (built earlier) was behind the church.
 A modern Baptist church now occupies the site.

 The Cairns Seventh Day Adventist School opened on 6 February 1950 in the Cairns CBD.
 It later moved to premises at the Cairns Seventh Day Adventist Church at 302 Gatton Street, Manunda.
 On 27 October 2014, the school moved to purpose-built premises in Gordonvale and was renamed Cairns Adventist College.

 The City Library opened in 1979.